Lucus16/lisp-c-thesis/b/overview.md

 # Considerations
-All Primitives Available forces you to make internals clean Simple
+All Primitives Available forces you to make internals clean Clear separation between syntax and semantics
+Simple
 Orthogonal
 Choose abstractions bottom up
+Optimizations should still adhere to the simple interface

 # Implementation
 Building on Lisp